 This is an example printout.
-If it's hard to tell what's going on here, yeah I agree-and that's why I made this tool to figure it out.
+It's hard to tell what's going on here-and that's why I made this tool to figure it out.
 The timesheets we have to use were terribly designed.

-The agency requires that the timesheets be completed by hand so what my tool does is output something that my caregivers can use as a reference while they are filling out the timesheets.
+The agency requires that the timesheets be completed by hand so what my tool does is output something I can print to use as a reference while for filling out the timesheets.